tmtsoftware/esw-ts/docs/src/main/services/index.md

 ![esw-ts-overview](../assets/esw-ts-architecture-overview.png)

-## Common models

-These common set of models which enables the interoperability and communication between services.

-For Ex: When a @extref:[control command](ts-docs:modules/models.html#controlcommand) is going to be submitted to a component via Command service's [Submit Api](ts-docs:interfaces/clients.commandservice.html#submit), it can receives [SubmitResponse](modules/models.html#submitresponse) of Completed type which has ParamSet in the Result field. the parameter then can be used by @extref:[LoggingService](ts-docs:interfaces/clients.loggingservice.html) to log it.

-Type definition for all common models used by services can be found [here](ts-docs:modules/models.html)

 These are following services available:

 @@toc { .main depth=0 }

 @@@ index

 - @ref:[Admin Service](admin/admin-service.md)
 - @ref:[Agent Service](agent-service/agent-service.md)
 - @ref:[Command Service](command/command-service.md)